UTSA-ICS/sid-server/doc/source/configuration.rst

 .. code-block:: bash

-    $ keystone-manage ssl_setup
+    $ sidserver-manage ssl_setup

-This will create a private key, a public key and a certificate that will be used to encrypt communications with keystone.
+This will create a private key, a public key and a certificate that will be used to encrypt communications with sidserver.
 In the event that a Certificate Authority is not given a testing one will be created.

 It is likely in a production environment that these certificates will be